lkoelman/bg-cell-models/models/KlmnNetMorpho/README.md

 defined in the Python source files in that directory.
 The diagrams clarify where our custom classes hook into the PyNN machinery for setting up and running the simulation.

+# Testing configuration files

+1. Run without MPI using `ipython` and `%run model_parameterized.py ...` to debug any errors

+2. Run with MPI for short duration (100 ms) to debug any MPI mistakes

+3. Run full simulation